-I/O Operations (IOPS) are a relatively low level unit in AWS for measuring disk performance.
+Input/output operations per second (IOPS) are a relatively low-level unit in AWS for measuring disk performance.
 The maximum size of an IOP is 256 KiB for SSD volumes and 1 GiB for HDD volumes.
-1 GiB of storage is worth 3 IOPS so a 1,000 GiB EBS Volume has 3,000 IOPS available.
-When using these volume types you are charged for the amount of provisioned iops even if you don't fully utilize them.
+1 GiB of storage is worth 3 IOPS, so a 1,000 GiB EBS Volume has 3,000 IOPS available.
+When using these volume types you are charged for the amount of provisioned IOPS even if you don't fully utilize them.

-Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99.9 percent of the time.
+Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99.9% of the time.

-The "performance consistency" between a Provisioned IOPS volume and a general prupose (
+The performance consistency between a Provisioned IOPS volume and a general purpose (

 gp3), throughput optimized (

 sc1) is going to be better for both random and sequential disk access.
 Note that for operations with large and sequential accesses, provisioned IOPS are likely less efficient than a